Paygate/PayBatch_PayHost_WHMCS/README.md

 This is the PayGate PayBatch (with PayHost tokenization) for WHMCS.
 Please feel free to contact the PayGate support team at support@paygate.co.za should you require any assistance.

-This module is in the first release; we suggest thorough testing with your use case before proceeding to a live enviroment
+This module is in the first release; we suggest thorough testing with your use case before proceeding to a live environment.

 ## Installation
 Please navigate to the [releases page](https://github.com/PayGate/PayBatch_PayHost_WHMCS/releases), download the latest release (v1.0.4) and unzip.
 You will them be able to follow the integration guide which is included in the zip.